zhiming99/rpc-frmwrk/ridl/README.md

 ### Output for Python project

-On a successful compile of the above sample ridl file, `ridlc` will generate several files.
+On a successful compile of the above sample ridl file, `ridlc` will generate the following files.

 * **maincli.py, mainsvr.py**: as the name indicate, the two files define main function of the proxy and server respectively.
 Each file contains a same-name function, that is a `maincli` function in maincli.py and `mainsvr` in mainsvr.py, which is the ideal place to add your custom code.